AlexCC93/readthedocs_test/docs/source/Creating custom msg and srv. C++.rst

 This example will be worked in the ``testing_interfaces_cpp`` package.

-Make sure to be in a brand new terminal window and no ROS commands are currently running.
+Make sure to be in a `brand new terminal`_ window and no ROS command is currently running.

 The code
 ~~~~~~~~~~~~~~~~